Snippet Configuration Object

 name="Updated Security Policy",

-description="Updated security policy configurations",
+description="Updated security policy configs",

 labels=["security", "updated"]